-Digital inclusion and social impact are a major part of our work at Sigma, so alongside some of the digital projects, campaigns and user research work we do, we thought it would be useful to share some technical advice and resources to help people get started with accessibility testing.
-It's National Inclusion Week, so this year our Test Lead, Ross Jamieson has compiled the following eight steps for testing the accessibility of the things you're building.
+Digital inclusion and social impact are a major part of our work at Nexer, so alongside some of the digital projects, campaigns and user research work we do, we thought it would be useful to share some technical advice and resources to help people get started with accessibility testing.
+It's Global Accessibility Awareness Day on Thursday 19th May, so we put together the following eight steps for testing the accessibility of the things you're building.

 Why does this matter?